More definitions around innovation: The Ultimate Innovation Glossary →

 The 4 types of innovation

-Interchangeably known as the four levels of innovation, the 4 types of innovation represent recurring patterns of how companies can innovate.
+Interchangeably known as the four levels of innovation, the four types of innovation represent recurring patterns of how companies can innovate.
 The innovations differ in what problems they aim to solve depending on the market and technology.

 1. Incremental innovation